The below Frequently Asked Questions will be expanded when additional questions arise. Submit your questions to ASN at firstname.lastname@example.org.

 Frequently Asked Questions

 A: ASN has brought together nutrition scientists for nearly 80 years (essentially since we were founded in 1928, with few interruptions; although our Annual Meeting has not always taken place at Experimental Biology).
-This pilot of an ASN stand-alone meeting is in line with the ASN Strategic Map.
+This pilot of an ASN independent meeting is in line with the ASN Strategic Map.
 Primary reasons to continue the evolution of ASN's function as a convening body include: to increase revenue to fund other strategic priorities; to conduct a meeting that better represents the vast and interdisciplinary nutrition science field; to better engage current and prospective members; and to bring more visibility to ASN as the authoritative global leader in nutrition through science.

 Q: What was the process followed to arrive at this decision?